 The seeing person is lost, the blind person knows where they are.

 The ‘supposedly’ blind person actually ‘sees’ more and is more sensitive than the 20/20 person.

 The book, Inventory of the Universe, takes stock of ALL things physical and non-physical.
 It considers the visible and invisible that humans investigate concerning their nanoscopic and telescopic environment.
+All the blind spots become visible.
 This investigation into space, atmosphere, water, and land is still pushing humans into the confines of the tiniest particles and the outer limits of space to the edge of the Universe.

 When it comes to the animate: flora, fauna, life, and humankind itself, humans are now pushing hard at the last frontier: their brain and mind.
 Humans have reached into their very own thoughts, perceptions, consciousness, and unconscious depths.
 There is no doubt that more fascinating discoveries are on the horizon.

 The minuteness and immensity of sizes and shapes of sheer matter on earth and in space defy the imagination.
 I compared it to a puzzle with intricate pieces that fit together precisely and perfectly, with each piece occupying its unique position.
 They may seem to collide with each other but instead are collaborating in a fine-tuned equilibrium that allows humanity here on Earth to exist and, one would hope, thrive.